DCRA Increasing Safety Measures for Commercial, Multifamily Properties

 The DRCA will also review all active construction projects by the ownership group of the 916 Kennedy Street property to ensure it’s in compliance with all D.C. codes.

-“Under the leadership of Mayor Bowser, DCRA is dedicated to the health and safety of District residents, businesses, and visitors,” Ernest Chrappah, DCRA’s director, said in a statement.
+“Under the leadership of Mayor Bowser, DCRA is dedicated to the health and safety of District residents, businesses, and visitors,” Ernest Chrappah, DCRA’s director, said in the statement.
 “These new actions are designed to identify potentially unsafe structures and proactively prevent similar tragic events from occurring.”

 Keith Loria can be reached at kloria@commercialobserver.com.